microsoft/TypeScript-wiki/TypeScript's-Release-Process.md

 Despite what the name might imply, [nightly versions](https://www.typescriptlang.org/docs/handbook/nightly-builds.html) are always the preferred way to test out the current state of TypeScript.
 While we won't necessarily endorse them for production use, nightlies are always fairly stable and easy to use.

-You can download a nightly release via npm (`npm install typescript@next`) and configure your editor support.
+You can download a nightly release via npm (`npm install typescript@next`) and configure your editor to use it.
+For example, you can [configure Visual Studio Code to use a workspace version](https://code.visualstudio.com/docs/typescript/typescript-compiling#_using-newer-typescript-versions).
 If you can't commit to updating your build processes yet, but you write code in Visual Studio Code, you can use the [TypeScript and JavaScript Nightly](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-typescript-next) extension to at least try out new versions of our editor support.

 ## Testing New Features